equwal/clic/README.md

 clic [-t] [-k] [url|file]

-If you start clic with -t parameter, then menus will be displayed in one operation, instead of asking to display next page once it reach your terminal size.
+If you start clic with the -t option, menus will be displayed in a single operation, instead of asking to display next page once it reaches your terminal size.

-If you start clic with -k parameter, then kiosk mode is enabled, which mean it won't call any external program or save any data on the disk.
-Texts (type 0) will be shown as-this in the output.
-It only allow to use texts, menus and searches.
+If you start clic with the -k option, then kiosk mode is enabled, in which case it won't call any external program or save any data to disk.
+Texts (type 0) will be shown as-is in the output.
+It only allows the use of texts, menus and searches.

-If you pass a gopher url to clic (gopher:// isn't mandatory for the url), the behavor will change depending on two parameters :
+If you pass a gopher url to clic (gopher:// isn't mandatory for the url), the behavior will be determined by two parameters:

 1. is the output a pipe/redirection ?
 2. is the url type a menu ? (types 1 or 7)